Dreaming of Moving to Spain? Here’s What You Need to Know If You’re American

 Tossa de Mar, Costa Brava, Spain

-Can US citizens move to Spain?
+Can U.S. citizens move to Spain?

-Yes!
-Spain offers a range of visa options, from student visas to non-lucrative residency visas, which allow you to live in Spain without working there.
 You’ll have to apply for your visa in the U.S., at the Consulate General for your home state.

 How hard is it to immigrate to Spain?

-Living in Spain comes with many advantages — being able to visit historic cities and discover remote beaches chief among them.
+Living in Spain comes with many advantages, being able to visit historic cities and discover remote beaches chief among them.
+The trade-off is the immigration paperwork.

-When Sara Beyer moved to Spain from Phoenix, Arizona, in 2014, she found the visa process “long and tiring” and recommends, “being patient and always going with extra copies of everything!”
+When Sara Beyer moved to Spain from Phoenix, Arizona, in 2014, she found the visa process “long and tiring” and recommends “being patient and always going with extra copies of everything!”

 Using a local agency to help you prepare the appropriate documents and book appointments can save a lot of time and hassle, particularly if you don’t speak Spanish fluently.

-“It’s a headache for people to find the correct forms,” says Lucy Logan, head consultant at the translation and consultation agency, Tus Alujarras.
+“It’s a headache for people to find the correct forms,” says Lucy Logan, head consultant at the translation and consultation agency, Tus Alpujarras.
 “That’s where we come in, as we locate the correct paperwork, help you complete everything, and help with the translation and legalization of other documents like birth and marriage certificates.”

 How much money do I need to immigrate to Spain?

 For non-lucrative visas, you need to prove you can support yourself and your family without working in Spain.
-The amount you need to prove can run from €25,816.12 per year, plus €6,454.03 for each family member.
+In 2022, that minimum monthly income was about €2,316.08 per month plus €579.02 a month for each family member, per Global Citizen Solutions.

 How expensive is it to live in Spain?

 You can also look forward to plenty of locally grown food.
-“I spend between €15 and €20 (or $17.90 and $23.86) per person when I go out to eat,” says Beyer.
-“But if you know the right tapas places, you can fill up for less than €10!”
+“I spend between €15 and €20 [or $16.24 and $21.65] per person when I go out to eat,” Beyer says.
+“But if you know the right tapas places, you can fill up for less than €10,” which is about $10.83.

-“I love how life can be so good in Spain without the struggle,” says Molly Vogel who relocated from Sonoma and Mendocino County, California, to El Gastor in Cadiz.
+“I love how life can be so good in Spain without the struggle,” says Molly Vogel, who relocated from Sonoma and Mendocino County, California, to El Gastor in Cadiz.
 “Not only to survive and thrive financially but to enjoy the little things.”